Three-finger salute (pro-democracy): Hong Kong

 The salute was used for a time during the Umbrella Movement in 2014 before being revived in the 2019–2020 Hong Kong protests, inspired by its renewed usage in Thailand, and continues to be used to symbolize resistance against the Chinese government.

 Myanmar

-The salute became a symbol of opposition to the 2021 Myanmar coup d'état.
+The salute became a symbol of opposition to the 2021 Myanmar coup d'état and subsequent civil war.
+The movement was launched on social media, and many celebrities from Myanmar such as Paing Takhon and Dave Leduc have joined the movement.

 Cambodia

-Mu Sochua, former vice president of the Cambodia National Rescue Party (CNRP), called on the opposition party's supporters to adopt the symbol as a sign of solidarity with Myanmar and as a protest against the current government of Hun Sen and the ruling Cambodian People's Party (CPP).
+Mu Sochua, former vice president of the Cambodia National Rescue Party, called on the opposition party's supporters to adopt the symbol as a sign of solidarity with Myanmar and as a protest against the current government of Hun Sen and the ruling Cambodian People's Party.
 A representative of the CPP condemned these actions, saying that they were undermining the country.